chrisdiphoorn/OutlookSignature/README.md

 # OutlookSignature
 Automatically Create Outlook Signatures based on Active Directory User Group Membership

+Place the CreateSignatures.vbs, CreateSignatures.wsf, SignatureDefaults.vbs, SignatureFunctions.vbs file into a Shared Folder EG: \\ServerName\FileShare
+Place the SIGNATURE.tpl, SIGNATURE-Xmas.tpl and any Images file into a WEB Server which only needs to be accessable from the internal Network.
+Update the SignatureDefaults.vbs file with the Relevant ADDomain, SourceFilesURL, LDAPurl details.
+	ADDomain is the root Ldap

+Update the SIGNATURE.tpl file.
+Rename the File to reflect the Company Name. + Also update the contents of the file with the relevenat details and settings.
+NB: The Heading Text of the File needs to include the Name of the file.
+If the script does not find the name of the tpl file insdie it, it wont run.

+NB: The HTML code is Outlook HTML 1.0 so it does not support the newer HTML commands.

+From the Users Loginscript run the c:\windows\system32\cscript.exe //NoLogo \\ServerName\FileShare\CreateSignatures.wsf File.

+Use the users Active Directory Details to manage what is displayed in the Signature, Use the info Field to Ajdust informtaion based on multiple signatures.
+HTML, TEXT, VCF Outlook Signature Files will be created in the users \%appdata%\Roaming\Microsoft\Signatures\ Folder.

+Any Images associated with the Signature will also be copied in to the signatures folder.
+If the DefaultImageType is set to png then the SignatureName.png is automatically copied.
+Use the AdditionalImage settings to copy other image files.

+Enable the Debug True in the tpl file to also create a debug.txt file that creates information on what settings were set and modified in each signature.

 **DEFAULT VALUES**

 	Bracket Values are automatically changed like {div} {/div} = replaced with <div> </div> but only if the line does not start and end like '...'
 	'.......'> Values = Remove the '' from either end.
 Searches for '> or ' > to determine the end of the Line.
 	Address		(Vbcr) chr(13) are removed